Skip to Content

 Syngonium podophyllum plant on a table in a black pot.

-The sap of arrowhead plants can also be a problem for people, too, so it is a good idea to protect children from them.
+The sap of arrowhead plants can be irritating and cause discomfort to humans, too, so it is a good idea not to let children near them.

 Arrowhead plant problems

-Be on the lookout for yellowing leaves.
-This could indicate both overwatering or underwatering.
+Yellowing leaves can indicate both overwatering or underwatering.
 Brown leaf tips indicate a lack of humidity.
-Mist often to correct this.

 Slow growth is normal in the winter months when the plant is dormant.
-Lack of growth in other months means that fertilizer is called for, or that more light is needed.
+Lack of growth in other months could mean that fertilizer or more light is needed.

 Arrowhead plant varieties